Level Up with VivaCity: Our Top 3 Tips

-In order to invest your funding wisely, it’s vital to truly understand the current state of your transport network – where it performs well and where it needs to perform better.
 It’s likely that you’ll already have ideas and public consultation is a valuable indicator.
 However, objective evidence, in the form of accurate, long-term multi-modal traffic monitoring data will make all the difference, enabling fact-led decision-making when it comes to allocating budget.

 Gathering data pre-intervention is not only crucial in identifying a genuine need for that intervention – it equips you with vital baseline data against which you will measure its success.

-2. Understanding the impact of an intervention
+2. Understand the impact of an intervention

-3. Communicating that success
+3. Communicate your success

 According to Centre for Cities, the UK’s leading think tank dedicated to enhancing the economies of the largest cities and towns, levelling up should improve the standard of living across the country and help every place reach its productivity potential.
 There are many ways to measure prosperity, but one of the most effective gauges is the pride a community feels for the place that they call home.